-EAs are not paid but they receive a living allowance for their time in Palestine and their expenses are paid.
-We recognise that the unpaid nature of the work makes service as an EA very difficult for some people, particularly those with caring responsibilities and those without financial stability.
+EAs are not paid but they do receive a living allowance for their time in Palestine and their training and travel expenses are paid.
+We recognise that although we seek to cover all expenses because we cannot also give a 'wage', it makes service as an EA very difficult for some people, particularly those with caring responsibilities and those without financial stability.
 We regret that our current funding does not allow us to change this.

 The programme is accessible for some but not all people with disabilities.
-Safety requirements mean it must be possible to correct your hearing to a level which allows you to hear clearly in crowded and noisy group situations, and if needed you must be able to run away.
+Safety requirements mean it must be possible to correct your hearing to a level which allows you to hear clearly in crowded and noisy group situations, and if needed you must be able to run away from danger.
 Unfortunately, due to the environments EAs work in it is not possible for wheelchair users to serve.
 The work is physically and emotionally demanding and may involve standing for long periods, walking long distances, and witnessing distressing scenes (see 'Risks and difficulties of the role' below).
 If you have a disability and are not sure if the programme would be accessible for you, please contact us to discuss this.